Groton Chiropractic Care Instead of an Emergency Room Visit and Pain Meds for Back Pain

 CHIROPRACTIC: MANIPULATION AND NUTRIENTS

-Listen to this PODCAST with Dr. Michael Schneider on The Back Doctors Podcast with Dr. Michael Johnson who describes the role of the primary spine physician who would be the physician to seek out for back pain issues.
+Listen to this PODCAST with Dr. Michael Schneider on The Back Doctors Podcast with Dr. Michael Johnson who describes the goal of the primary spine physician who would be the physician to seek out for back pain issues.

 CONTACT Shoreline Medical Services/ Hutter Chiropractic Office